Hornbill-Docs/esp-config/esp-config/organizational-data/roles.md

 Two types of Roles exist within Hornbill, Security Roles and Assignment Roles:

 * **Security Roles**<br>Are used to control access to Hornbill Applications and to the different areas within each application.
 Security roles have a "Privilege Level" which determines whether they can be given to a basic user or full user.
 * **Assignment Roles**<br>Provide restrictions on the assignment of Activities.
 For example, when configuring a Human Task node within a Business process, it is possible to assign that task to a Role.
-This is especially useful if you wish to restrict the assignment of an activity to a number of Users within a particular Group (but not all users) or if you want to expose this activity to a selection of Users across multiple Groups.
+This is especially useful if you wish to restrict the assignment of an activity to several users within a particular group or if you want to expose this activity to a selection of users across multiple groups.
 It is also possible to share certain items based on an assignment Role.
 One example is Dashboards.
-Assignment Roles can only be associated to "Application Users"
+Assignment Roles can only be associated with application Users"

 ## Custom Roles
 If the roles that come with Hornbill do not meet your specific needs, you can create your own Security and Assignment roles.